iNavFlight/blackbox-log-viewer/Readme.md

 Click the "Graph Setup" button on the right side of the display in order to choose which fields should be plotted on the graph.
 You may, for example, want to remove the default gyro plot and add separate gyro plots for each rotation axis.
 Or you may want to plot vbat against throttle to examine your battery's performance.

-## Notes

-This tool has not been tested on Internet Explorer, but definitely won't work on versions earlier than version 9.

-Your web browser must support the video codec that your flight video uses in order to play it.
-Firefox doesn't support H.264 videos on Mac, so if your video won't play, try Google Chrome instead.
-If it still won't play, follow the instructions in the next section to convert your video using Handbrake.

-The best performing web browser tends to be Google Chrome, especially when trying to play your flight video at the same time.

-This tool is currently in the Beta stage, so a number of key features have yet to be implemented:

-- There is no control over the amount of smoothing applied to the graph lines
-- There is no way to single-step between loop iterations with the arrow keys

 ## Native app build via NW.js